anupamsaha45/Sample-Chatbot-Backend/README.md

 1. Clone this repository using Git.

 2. Open Terminal and cd into the project folder.
-For example if folder created is backend then, ```cd Sample-chatbot-Backend```
+For example if folder created is Sample-chatbot-Backend-master then, ```cd Sample-chatbot-Backend-master```

 3. Run ```npm install``` to install all the project dependencies.